Blessed Black Wings

 Blessed Black Wings is the third studio album by American heavy metal band High on Fire.
 It would be the only with Joe Preston on bass who would be replaced by Jeff Matz.

 The tracks "The Face of Oblivion" and "Cometh Down Hessian" are based on stories by horror fiction author H. P. Lovecraft, At the Mountains of Madness and The Hound, respectively.
 The vinyl version was released as a double LP and contains a bonus track, "Rapid Fire", originally by Judas Priest.

 Blessed Black Wings was voted 48th in the '50 Greatest Albums of the 21st Century' by Kerrang! magazine.
+In 2013, the staff of Loudwire included the title track's main riff in their list of "the 10 Best Metal Riffs of the 2000s".